HassanFathi100/E-Commerce-Test-Automation/README.md

 ### This project is for UI test automation for an online shopping website [Link](https://demo.nopcommerce.com/)
 ---
-This project is submitted to Udacity, FWD scholarship, FrontEnd performance testing nanodegree @April-cohort

 ### Test cases
 | Scenario | Description                                               |
 |----------|-----------------------------------------------------------|